 - Policy recommendations for the future development of the DigCompEdu Framework with a focus on Higher Education (IO5)

-Comparing reports on online education during the pandemic, conducted among others by the Digital Centre or the Polish Society of Media Education it can be seen that one of the problems most frequently raised by researchers is the low level of digital competence of teachers.
+Comparing reports on online education during the pandemic, conducted among others by the Digital Centre or the Polish Society of Media Education it becomes clear that one of the problems most frequently raised by researchers is the low level of digital competence of teachers.

 The digital transformation that is happening on our watch, seems to be progressing rather slow in the case of universities.
-It is most often based on individual initiatives of teachers interested in digital tools.
-A more strategic, systemic approach is needed – and this is what the new Erasmus+ CUTE project, ‚Competences for Universities – Using Technology in Education’, will address.
+It is mostly driven by individual initiatives of teachers interested in digital tools.
+A more strategic, systemic approach is needed – and this is what the new Erasmus+ CUTE project, 'Competences for Universities – Using Technology in Education', will address.

 In 2017, the European Commission published DigiCompEdu, the European Framework for Digital Competence of Educators.
-It is a multifunctional and flexible tool for supporting and developing teachers digital competencies.
+It is a multifunctional and flexible tool for supporting and developing teachers' digital competencies.
 It can be used for planning, monitoring professional development, training and evaluation, it helps facilitate structured conversations on how to reframe institutional strategies, to name but a few.

 What we have achieved so far: